Ertain/Eimi-Isami-3D-model/README.md

 A: There are well over 100,000 triangles in the model.

 Q: Can I use this model?
 A: Yes.
 You can use it in VR programs, games, and videos.
 You may _not_, though, use it in any work that is violent/gory, pornographic, or political.
 Also, the 3D model must be distributed as-is; no editing of the model may be done.
-This decision may change later, though.
+This decision may change in the future, though.

 Q: Why did you only distribute it through GitHub?
-A: Most VR model distribution platforms like vrmodels and Sketchfab require an account to download the file.
+A: Most VR model distribution platforms (like VRModels and Sketchfab) require an account to download the file.
 Others like Live3D don't support the license I want to use (that, and you have to set up other accounts just to list a model for free).
 I wanted to distribute this model in a way where the user only needs to click "download" and I can release the model under a license of my choice.

 # License